-For those using an approved ECEC service, eligibility for the Child Care Subsidy (CCS) depends on family income, the activity level of both parents, the type of service used and also the number of children aged 5 years or younger.
-Family income determines how much of the childcare fee is subsided, with the subsidy rate highest (85 per cent) for lower income families (family income up to AUD\$70,015 [€46,132.31]), increasing in steps up to a subsidy rate of zero for the highest income families (family income of AUD\$354,305 [€233,448.64] or more).
-Using this rate, CCS is calculated as a percentage of childcare fees, up to a maximum rate cap established for each service type.
+For those using an approved ECEC service, eligibility for the Child Care Subsidy (CCS) depends on family income, the activity20 level of both parents, the type of service used and the number of children aged 5 years or younger.
+Family income determines how much of the childcare fee is subsided, with the subsidy rate highest (85 per cent) for lower income families (family income up to AUD\$72,466 [€44,378.71]), decreasing in steps to a subsidy rate of zero for the highest income families (family income of AUD\$356,756 [€218,480] or more).
+These subsidy rates are changing from July 2023 (see 'Changes in Policy' below).

+Using the subsidy rate, CCS is calculated as a percentage of childcare fees, up to a maximum rate cap established for each service type.
 With some exceptions, both parents (or a single parent) are required to meet an activity threshold of at least eight hours per fortnight in order to receive CCS.
 Further, the number of hours of activity beyond this threshold determines the level of subsidy; in two parent families it is the lower of the two parents' activity hours that matters.
 For example, a total of eight to 16 hours of approved activity per fortnight is associated with a maximum of 36 hours of care being subsidised per child per fortnight.
 If the approved activity total is more than 48 hours per fortnight, the child's care can be subsidised for up to 100 hours per fortnight.
 Parents can use more than the amount of care they are subsidised, but they will pay the full fee to the child care service for amounts beyond what is subsidised.

 Being in paid work is an approved activity.
 Being on paid or unpaid Parental leave also counts as an approved activity.
 However, parents who have left work but are not on any form of leave need to meet the activity test through other means in order to access CCS, for example through study or volunteering.
-Other approved activities include working unpaid in a family business, being self-employed, looking for work, volunteering, or studying.
+Other approved activities include working unpaid in a family business, being self-employed, looking for work, volunteering, or studying21.

 There are exemptions to the activity test as part of the Child Care Safety Net.
-Through this, low-income families (up to AUD\$70,015 [€46,132.31] per year) can access 24 hours of subsidised care per child per fortnight, without having to meet the activity test.
-There are some other exemptions to the activity test through the Child Care Safety Net that give vulnerable families access to up to 100 hours of subsidised care per fortnight19.
+Through this, low-income families (up to AUD\$70,015 [\leq 42,877.70] per year) can access 24 hours of subsidised care per child per fortnight, without having to meet the activity test.
+There are some other exemptions to the activity test through the Child Care Safety Net that give vulnerable families access to up to 100 hours of subsidised care per fortnight22.